-As mentioned previously, Colorado's APS caseworkers and supervisors are now required to attend specialized investigations training and become certified investigators as a requirement of House Bill17-1284.
-The Department contracted with a company that specializes in training related to mistreatment investigations to develop and deliver a three-day basic investigations curriculum for Colorado APS.
-This training was provided between January and June 2018 to all APS caseworkers and supervisors that were currently employed at that time.
-The curriculum has since been incorporated into the current APS Training Academy for all new staff.
-This same company developed a three-day advanced Investigations curriculum and delivered it four times during Fiscal Year 2018-19.
-The advanced investigation and interviewing skills.
-There were 66 attendees in Fiscal Year 2018-19.
+Colorado's APS caseworkers and supervisors are required to attend specialized investigations training and become certified investigators as a requirement of House Bill17-1284.
+The Department contracts with a company that specializes in training related to mistreatment investigations to deliver a three-day basic investigations curriculum for all new Colorado APS staff.
+This three-day training is incorporated into Training Academy that is provided for all new workers (mentioned above here).
+This same company teaches a three-day Advanced Investigations curriculum and delivered it twice during Fiscal Year 2019-20 (mentioned above here).
+The advanced investigations training is available to caseworkers and supervisors who wish to continue to improve their investigation and interviewing skills.